rikosintie/Ubuntu4NetworkEngineers/docs/KVM-Bridge.md

 Plus, VMware is always way behind the Linux kernel so you have to resort to running the updates from [vmwware host modules](https://github.com/mkubecek/vmware-host-modules) after you update Ubuntu.
 It's an ugly situation.

 To run KVM, you must have virtualization enabled at the BIOS level.

-In BIOS, or UEFI, make sure virtualization is enabled.
+It can be a challenge to find virtualization in the BIOS because different manufacturers call it different things.
 The easiest way to find out what virtualization is called on your PC is to google your motherboard model.

 ## Verifying virtualization